-For three weeks each spring, the largest annual sculpture exhibition in the world, coastal walk.
+For three weeks each spring, the largest annual sculpture exhibition in the world, Sculptures by the Sea, illuminates the Bondi to Tamarama section of the coastal walk.
 Be dazzled by over 100 sculptures on this spectacular outdoor stage.
-This is the largest outdoor exhibition of its kind., illuminates the Bondi to Tamarama section of the
+This is the largest outdoor exhibition of its kind.

 During the warmer months, cool off at one of many historic ocean pools along the way, from Giles Baths and the women only McIvers Baths to the famous Wylie Baths in Coogee.
 Bronte boasts a natural sheltered rock pool called the Bogey Hole popular with families, as well as a grassy picnic area with barbecues.